 Students are referred to the current SUNY Downstate Health Sciences University Student Handbook for a description of the procedures for requesting accommodations due to temporary or permanent disabilities.
 Students who are requesting special accommodations are required to complete the Entering Student Disability Information form available from the Office of Student Affairs (Basic Science Building, Room 01-114; x2187).
-The program will provide no special accommodations for pre-existing conditions for students who fail to fully complete and submit the Continuing Student Disability Information form to the Office of Student Affairs.
+The program cannot provide accommodations for pre-existing conditions for students who fail to fully complete and submit the Continuing Student Disability Information form to the Office of Student Affairs.
 The program will make appropriate accommodation when the form has been processed and approved by the Office of Student Affairs.
+The Office of Student Affairs will confidentially inform the program of the specific accommodation(s) that will be made for any individual student.

-Academic Support Service
+Academic Support Services and Advisement

-Students who experience academic difficulties may request to access the Academic Support Services.
+Students who experience academic difficulties are highly encouraged to access the Academic Support Services and Advisement.
 At times, the faculty may refer a student to these services.
-Students may call x7536 to make appointments with an Academic Counselor.
+For appointments with an Academic Counselor, please contact Seth Langley (Assistant Vice President for Academic Support Services and Advisement) at x7763.